electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

     <figcaption><h4>Audi A6 Avant e-tron concept</h4></figcaption>
 </figure>

-The expectation is that it will come in different versions
+The expectation is that it will come in different versions.

-- Audi A6 e-tron / Audi A6 Avant e-tron with small battery
+- Audi A6 e-tron / Audi A6 Avant e-tron with small battery (45 rating)
-- Audi A6 / Audi A6 Avant e-tron with large battery
+- Audi A6 / Audi A6 Avant e-tron with large battery (the version with longest range)(50 rating)
-- Audi A6 quattro / Audi A6 Avant e-tron quattro with large battery
+- Audi A6 quattro / Audi A6 Avant e-tron quattro with large battery (55 rating)
-- Audi S6 Avant e-tron
+- Audi S6 Avant e-tron  (60 rating)
-- Audi RS6 Avant e-tron
+- Audi RS6 Avant e-tron (70 rating)

+The concept version have 469HP and 800 nm torque.
+(60 rating)

 Audi will use different motor setups on the different variants.